 - Server specifies a CPU server to be used.
-Currently there are the following servers available: - o Basic server is a server with a basic performance.
+Currently there are the following servers available: - Basic server is a server with a basic performance.

 - JIT1 is the server with the performance on the level of fast EV4.
 It is based on Just-intime compilation technology (JIT), which translates the Alpha code to a faster native code. - JIT2 is a server with the performance on the level of high-end EV5 low-end EV6 Alpha CPUs. - JIT3 is the fastest server with the performance of high-end EV6 EV7 Alpha CPUs.
 Its performance is approximately double of JIT2. - Statistics Period specifies the period between the CPU statistics dumps.
 For the workload profiling purposes, the CPU can dump statistics over a specific period.
 The default value is zero, which means that the dumps are disabled.
 Do not turn this option on for a production system. - TBCHK specifies whether PAL TBCHK instruction is implemented.
 By default, it is not implemented.
-Do not change this default unless you know what you do. - Suppress Unaligned specifies whether unaligned trap is to be generated when applicable; true by default.
-For some workloads that generate a lot of unaligned accesses it could be desirable to disable the unaligned access traps to increase performance.
-In that case AlphaVM performs unaligned access fixup in the similar way to the unaligned trap handler of OpenVMS or Tru64. - Pedantic IEEE FP Traps specifies whether IEEE FP trapping is implemented exactly according to the Alpha architecture specification.
-It is by default true.
-When false, some more performance optimizations are possible.
-When disabled, it the inconsistency with Alpha architecture affects only trapping cases. - Pedantic SFloat Rnd specifies whether rounding in IEEE single-precision floating point computations is implemented exactly according to the Alpha architecture specification.
-It is true by default.
-When disabled, some performance optimizations are enabled. - Queue Lock Retries specifies the number of retries when trying to acquire the queue lock in the OpenVMS interlocked queue PALcode instructions.
-The default value is zero, which means that the system chooses the value. - Queue Lock Spins specifies the number of spins when trying to lock a queue in the OpenVMS interlocked queue PALcode instructions.
-The default value is zero, which means that the system chooses the value. - Async JIT specifies whether JIT compilation process is synchronous with respect to the CPU or asynchronous.
+Do not change this default unless you know what you do. - Async JIT specifies whether JIT compilation process is synchronous with respect to the CPU or asynchronous.
 By default, it is asynchronous.
 The synchronous mode is needed mostly for debugging. - Experimental Features enables some JIT optimizations that are have not yet proven stable.
 These features are available on the field test basis and are not subject to the product support.
 Do not enable the experimental features in production environment. - Idle when enabled, instructs the emulator to release the host CPU when the guest OS is idle.
 Most version of OpenVMS and Tru64 5.1b are currently supported.
 Note that this feature may negatively affect the performance of some IO-bound loads.
 The idle feature is available only in JIT CPUs. - IMB Mode this is an advanced feature for performance tuning.
-Do not change it unless advised to do so by EmuVM.
+Do not change it unless advised to do so by EmuVM. - Max JIT Pages specifies the maximal number of JIT pages that can be simultaneously active in the system.
+Each JIT page corresponds to a single page of Alpha code.
+Please do not change unless you know what you are doing.
+Lower values can lead to performance degradation, while higher values can cause excessive memory usage. - Code Size specifies the default size in KB for memory allocation of code chunks.
+The default is 256k.
+Too big chunks can cause excessive memory consumption.
+Too small chunks can degrade the system performance due to frequent allocation.
+The advised values are in range 128 1024.
+The value is rounded up to 64k.